NtechSchool/cw-template/CoursesAndTests.md

 ---

-After finished the tutorials, you can rerun the selftests and check if you improved your score (and your knowledge) :)!
+After finished the tutorials, you can rerun the selftest and check if you have improved your score (and your knowledge) :)!

 <hr style="background: gray" />